jdsalmonson/LPCMakerClass/Robot1/README.md

 ================

 Sketches for the testing an use of our robot:
+ * [Photoresistor_n_Joystick_to_HbridgeL293D](https://github.com/jdsalmonson/LPCMakerClass/tree/master/Robot1/Photoresistor_n_Joystick_to_HbridgeL293D) - Sketch that runs robot in joystick mode or phototropic mode.
+Based on the sketch below.
  * [Photoresistor2_to_HbridgeL293D](https://github.com/jdsalmonson/LPCMakerClass/tree/master/Robot1/Photoresistor2_to_HbridgeL293D) - Full sketch to run motors based on photoresistor levels, causing the robot to phototropically steer toward a flashlight.
  * [SimplePhotoresistorTest](https://github.com/jdsalmonson/LPCMakerClass/tree/master/Robot1/SimplePhotoresistorTest) - Simple test of the photoresistor circuit: writes the photoresistor voltage reading from analog pin A0 to the serial monitor.